 A study by the Academy of Nutrition and Dietetics Foundation showed parents have significant potential to influence their children's behavior.
 This includes eating habits and physical activity.
-In fact, parents outrank sports celebrities as the person the child "would like to be most," according to the survey.
+In fact, parents outrank sports celebrities as the person their child "would like to be most," according to the survey.
 So, teach your kids about how to live a healthy life.
 Help your children learn to make healthier food choices and engage in regular physical activity by being a good role model.

 Embrace the Concept of Family